colourcountry/tabulator/README.md

 Web and Android app for settling bills among groups.

-Tabulator manages 'bills' which consist of a list of 'items'.
+Tabulator manages *bills* which consist of a list of *items*.
 For example, different items of food on a restaurant bill.
-People can share an item (for example, if they split a dessert)
+People can share an item (for example, if they split a dessert) or several people spending the same amount can be clubbed into an item.

 When it comes to paying, payments are also considered as items.
-Just like for the 'food' items, you can put several people paying the same amount into the same item.
+Just like for the 'food' items, you can put several people contributing the same amount into the same item.

 So, an item